JiHunHeo/JiHunHeo/README.md

 👀 I am interested in WebPublishing and FrontEnd!
 And it is my dream to become a full-stack developer someday!

-🌱 I’m currently learning JAVA, Python, Javascript, React.js, Veu, C, and BigData.
+🌱 I’m currently learning JAVA, Python, Javascript, React.js, Vue, C, and BigData.

 👯 I want to collaborate so that I can learn more quickly in what I learn.